Apple TV (device): Background

-In 1993, in an attempt to enter the home-entertainment industry, Apple released the Macintosh TV.
-The TV had a 14-inch CRT screen alongside a TV tuner card.

-It was not a commercial success, with only 10,000 units sold before its discontinuation in 1994.
-The company's next industrial foray was in 1994 with the Apple Interactive Television Box 1994.
-The Box was a collaboration venture between Apple, BT, and Belgacom, but it was never released to the general public.
-Apple's final major industrial attempt before the Apple TV was the commission of the Apple Bandai Pippin in 1990s, which combined home game console with a networked computer.
+Before the Apple TV, Apple made a number of attempts to create TV-based devices.
+In 1993, Apple released the Macintosh TV in an attempt to enter the home-entertainment industry.
+The device had a 14-inch CRT screen and a TV tuner card.
+It was not a commercial success, with only 10,000 sold before its discontinuation in 1994.
+That year, the company developed the Apple Interactive Television Box, a collaboration with BT Group and Proximus Group that was never released to the public.
+Apple's final major attempt before the Apple TV was the Apple Pippin in the 1990s, which was a combination home game console and networked computer, which only sold around 42,000 units.